Personalized Care for Every Individual

 The phone consultations as follow-up appointments are mostly reserved for older people, for someone who has difficulties navigating computer/mobile devices or has no equipment (computer or smartphone) to arrange a telepsychiatry session.
 The reason phone consultation can not be utilized regularly is that the phone line is not compliant with HIPAA and HITECH requirements, and we can not guarantee confidentiality during the phone conversation.

-We will continue to offer telepsychiatry appointments indefinitely even after the pandemic will be over.
+We will continue to offer telepsychiatry appointments indefinitely.

 For Telehealth appointments, we require you to use your camera.